BETHEL UNIVERSITY AND BETHEL UNIVERSITY FOUNDATION BUSINESS CELL PHONE POLICY

 Guidelines for Cell Phone Requests

-Requests for cell phones must be based upon the following guidelines and submitted by the employee’s Vice President:
+Requests for cell phones must be based upon the following guidelines and approved by the employee’s Vice President or similar organizational equivalent:

 - Position requires an immediate form of communication.